steven4547466/PrefabLoader/README.md

 This is a developer dependency, for the most part.
 This means regular server owners probably won't ever care about this, but it makes loading custom objects easy.

+# What about MER?
+[MER](https://github.com/Michal78900/MapEditorReborn/) is a bigger plugin for map editing (hence the name).
+It has more features, such as rigidbodies and animations.
+PrefabLoader is made to be as lightweight as possible and offer exactly what it says: loading prefabs. if you need more functionality, then use MapEditorReborn.
+If you just need to load a couple staticly positioned prefabs, then use this.
+It really isn't that hard to understand the differences between the two.
+What I don't want is for *people* to try and start some kinda war between this, it's not that big of a deal.
+They can both co-exist, PrefabLoader accomplishes a subsection of what MER does.
+However, if you just need that subsection (spawning prefabs which don't have animations or physics), your server will legitimately just be more performant because it doesn't have all the extra overhead.

 # Features
 - Primitive prefab loading
 - Parenting/offsetting